Redant136/Cookbook/Simply Tuscan - Pino Luongo/Simply Tuscan - Pino Luongo.md

 - 2 tablespoons cold water
 ##### For the tart
 - 2 pounds apples (preferably renette: Golden Delicious can substitute)
-- 12 tablespoons butter cup sugar
+- 12 tablespoons butter
+- 1/2 cup sugar
 ##### To serve
 - Vanilla ice cream (optional)
 - 12 tablespoons Calvados (optional)
 #### Instructions
 1. Mix all the dough ingredients together to obtain a soft dough.
 Do not overwork the dough.
-You may mix the dough in the food processor--just pulse until the ingredients are mixed.
+You may mix the dough in the food processor, just pulse until the ingredients are mixed.
 2. Wrap the dough in plastic and refrigerate it for 30 minutes.
 3. Preheat the oven to 325°F. Peel and core the apples, then cut each one into 8 wedges.
 4. Using half the butter, grease the bottom of a 10-inch by 2-inch no-stick cake pan.
 Sprinkle 5 tablespoons of the sugar evenly over the butter.
 Arrange the apple wedges on the sugared butter, evenly and in one layer.